This site can help you better identify your potential research-related risks and develop potential mitigation strategies.

-HAVE BIOHAZARD questions?
+HAVE BIOHAZARD QUESTIONS?

-How can I assess radiation hazards that may harm my baby?
+♦ Step 3: How can I assess radiation hazards that may harm my baby?

 Exposure of a developing fetus to ionizing radiation is assumed to carry a risk of causing certain adverse health effects.
 The occurrence and severity of these health effects depend on radiation type, total dose, stage of pregnancy, and the time period over which the exposure was received.
-However, from the Nuclear Regulatory Commission (NRC) Regulatory Guide 8.13, studies of exposure to low levels of radiation (<50 mSv) at any stage during pregnancy have suggested no greater risk for birth defects or miscarriages.
+However, from the Nuclear Regulatory Commission (NRC) Regulatory Guide 8.13, studies of exposure to low levels of radiation (<50 mSv) at any stage during pregnancy have suggested there is no increase in risk for birth defects or miscarriages.
 The NRC concluded that the 5 mSv regulatory limit for total fetal gestational dose provides an adequate margin of protection for the embryo/fetus.

 Detailed information regarding radiation hazards in your laboratory can be found in your lab’s Radiation Use Authorization.
 Contact the EH&S Radiation Safety Division to discuss your lab’s specific radiation risks and to request additional resources, such as fetal dosimetry monitoring and an assessment for additional shielding.